Capital investment for regeneration

 Regeneration Capital Grant Fund (RCGF)

-All dates are indicative and remain dependent on the timing and result of Spending Review.
+All dates are indicative and remain dependent on the timing and result of spending review process

-Applicants notified of results: week beginning 9 October 2017
+- Applicants notified of results - week beginning 17 September 2018

 General information on the fund